This Indigenous Peoples’ Day, Let’s Fight for Native American Voting Rights

 - Limited IDs: State motor-vehicle and other administrative offices are rarely located near reservations and the cost of an ID card may also be too high for a disproportionately impoverished population.

-This list speaks to more than voting challenges—we’re seeing here the impacts of social, environmental, and economic injustice.
-Which is the real reason why voter ID laws and other voter-suppression tactics have hit Indigenous communities so hard.
-Coupled with the legacy of abuse and mistrust when it comes to dealing with the US government, they have resulted in registration and turnout that are significantly lower than other ethnic groups.
+This list speaks to more than voting challenges—we’re seeing here the impacts of social, environmental, and economic injustice, which is the real reason why voter ID laws and other voter-suppression tactics have hit Indigenous communities so hard.
+Coupled with the legacy of abuse and mistrust when it comes to dealing with the US government, they have resulted in registration and turnout that, historically, are significantly lower than other ethnic groups.

 What We Can Do